 Cognitive hypnotherapy, what is it and how can it help?

-Cognitive hypnotherapy is a relatively young approach that combines techniques from variety of available therapies.
+Cognitive hypnotherapy is a relatively young approach that combines techniques from a variety of available therapies.
 The core of cognitive hypnotherapy is NLP and hypnosis, but that is where it all just starts.
-Within cognitive hypnotherapy you can also find practical use of transactional analysis or task centred approach where a client is asked to perform tasks in between the sessions.
+Within cognitive hypnotherapy you can also find a practical use of transactional analysis or task-centred approach where a client is asked to perform tasks in between the sessions.
 Cognitive hypnotherapists search for capabilities and abilities already available to the client developing them further which can make progress of therapy quicker.

 Hypnotherapy Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 Dita Peskova is NCH registered Cognitive Hypnotherapist specialising in anxieties, fears, confidence, self-esteem, public speaking, phobias, social phobias, negative thoughts, acting performance and creativity practising from Ealing and Barbican over Skype.… Read more

 Located in London.

 To book an appointment, please get in contact: